data-provider/core/README.md

 Each different child has a different cache, different state, etc.

-Different origins can use the "query" value for different purposes (API origins will normally use it for adding different params or query strings to the provider url)
+Different origins can use the "query" value for different purposes (API origins will normally use it for adding different params or query strings to the provider url, for example)

 When the parent provider cache is clean, also the children is. _(For example, cleaning the cache of an API origin requesting to "/api/books", will also clean the cache for "/api/books?author=2")_